 Students are expected to attend each class according to the schedule.
 No transfers among the groups are allowed.
-In case students miss three or more classes, they will not receive credits for the course no matter what the overall results are.
+Should students miss three or more classes, they will not receive credits for the course no matter what their overall results are.